BonnieSE/python/README.md

 **Day 10**: Used multiple lists, for loop & if statements.

 **Day 11**: Learned how to define, modify values in a dictionary.

+**Day 12**: Leared about looping through values in dictionary and looping through keys in order.